 Michelle Myers Lundy is a professional harpist who performs throughout the Washington, DC area.
 She has performed at the Kennedy Center, Strathmore Hall and Mansion, the Capitol, Supreme Court, National Archives, Lyceum Museum, Alden Theatre and several of the Smithsonian Museums.
 Ms. Lundy is currently principal harpist with the Manassas Ballet Theatre Orchestra, Amadeus Orchestra, Tysons McLean Orchestra, Arlington Philharmonic and the New Orchestra of Washington.
 She has played with the National Philharmonic and Maryland Symphony Orchestra and regularly works with the Thomas Circle Singers.

 As a proponent of chamber music, Ms. Lundy is the founding member of Beau Soir Ensemble (BSE), a flute, viola and harp duo formed in 2007.
 Beau Soir Ensemble has premiered music written for the Trio in the Washington D.C. area.
-The trio has performed at a variety of esteemed venues throughout the region including the Millennium Stage at the Kennedy Center, Lyceum Museum in Alexandria, DACOR Bacon House, and the Anderson House.
+The trio has performed at a variety of esteemed venues throughout the region including the Millennium Stage at the Kennedy Center, Strathmore Performing Arts Center, Lyceum Museum in Alexandria, DACOR Bacon House, and the Anderson House.
 They also performed at the National Flute Convention's 50th Anniversary.

 Ms. Lundy began her musical studies in St. Louis on piano at the age of six.
 She spent five summers at National Music Camp in Interlochen, Michigan, where she began her harp studies.
 She received her Bachelor of Music degree from Northwestern University in harp performance.
 While at Northwestern she was a member of the Civic Orchestra of Chicago.
 Ms. Lundy continued her studies at the University of Michigan in Ann Arbor where she received a Master of Music degree.